jean0206/seleniumworkshop/README.md

 The base url for the project and the Web Driver to use can be configured by modifying the `src/test/resources/test.properties` file

-* You will need to specify the path to the Chrome Web Driver using the `pathToChromeDriver` property
+* You will need to specify the path to the Chrome Web Driver using the `pathToChromeDriver` property.
+By default the path is the project root.
 * You will need to set a facebook email and password valid

-Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads
+Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads if are getting trouble with the chromedriver that are in the root project.
+Remember that you should use the same chromedriver of your chrome version